picocomputer/picocomputer.github.io/_sources/index.rst.txt

 * :doc:`VGA Graphics Processing Unit <vga>`
 * :doc:`API for 6502 Programing <api>`

+* `Reference Design Schematic <_static/schematic.pdf>`_

+.. :_how to write mathematics: ../_static/how-to-write-mathematics-halmos.pdf

 I use "Picocomputer 6502" to refer to the reference design.
 It is my hope that derivitve projects use a different name.
-For example, "Picocomputer VERA" or "My Dream Computer" both make it obvious it's more than the reference design.
+For example, "Picocomputer VERA" or "Ulf's Dream Computer".
+Think about what people asking for help should call the device and go with that.